vitaliy-bobrov/metalsmith-disqus/README.md

   ---
   ```

-  Also you can add Disqus DNS prefetch for some entry page, for example homepage.
+  To add Disqus DNS prefetch for entry page, for example homepage just add `disqus-dns-prefetch: true` to page metadata.
 It will speed up disqus scripts loading.
-To enable just add `disqus-dns-prefetch: true` to page metadata.
     Example:

   ```yaml